nicolechung/svelte_lunch_and_learn/README.md

 2. vuejs
 3. svelte

-## React
+## React and Svelte 3

-Embedding svelte components into React
+Embedding Svelte components into React.
+This is based on [react-svelte](https://github.com/Rich-Harris/react-svelte) with a few changes:

+1. Svelte 3 instead of Svelte 2
+2. Babel loader instead of the [buble-loader](https://www.npmjs.com/package/buble-loader).
+This is because moar React projects use Babel.

 ## Styling